VerdantFox/blog_posts/posts/0001_flask_authomatic/flask_authomatic.md

 ```

 Our index page for this example app will simply let a user know if they are
-logged in, and display their information we have stored in our mongoDB
+logged in, and display their information we have stored in our MongoDB
 database once they've logged in.

 `root/templates/core/index.html`